-CPT 65426 Coding Information:
+CPT 65426 / HCPCS V2790 Code Information:

-CPT 65426: If the provider secures the amniotic membrane transplant with glue instead of using a conjunctival graft, CPT 65426 should still be reported.
+CPT 65426: (Excision or transposition of pterygium; with graft) If the provider secures the amniotic membrane transplant with glue instead of using a conjunctival graft, CPT 65426 may still be reported.
 When reporting placement of the amniotic membrane separately, CPT 66999 should be reported if glue is used.